 It also helps you to start your day without rush-stress.

-Even if you already have to wake up early, you can make your mornings easier and more pleasant with a simple morning routine.
+Even if you already have to wake up early, you can make your mornings more relaxed and more pleasant with a simple morning routine.

 8. Develop a self-care routine.